wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ![cloud-perftest-v08-types-553x276-24044](https://user-images.githubusercontent.com/300046/53589081-6f30a600-3b5c-11e9-978a-f69f0f5c2705.jpg)

-I'll be presenting this busy diagram about types of performance testing one concept at a time.
+I'll be presenting this diagram about types of performance testing one concept at a time.
 The work of performance testing is about imposing different <strong>levels</strong> of load over a period of time.
 The intensity of load imposed is typically defined by the number of <strong>virtual users</strong> that load generators inject.

 The outcome from load testing experiments is the <strong>rate</strong> of processing (stated in <strong>hits per second</strong> or per minute) which the server can sustain, a metric that can be monitored in production.
 Finding that <strong>rate</strong> is one of our major objectives because we want to provide <strong>actionable intelligence</strong> to Operations in production.